 The University of Edinburgh, which will host the Congress, is one of the ancient universities of Scotland and maintains an enviable academic reputation.
 It is currently ranked in the top five UK universities, and within the top 20 worldwide, and it continues to produce world-class research and education more than 400 years after it first opened.
 The University is located in the centre of the city’s Old Town, but boasts a wide range of modern facilities and accommodation options.
 The university is also close to some stunning visitor locations including Edinburgh Castle, the Royal Mile, the National Library of Scotland, and the National Museum of Scotland with its Grand Gallery—which we have booked for a suitably grand reception.

-We look forwards to welcoming you to Edinburgh in 2019!
+We look forward to welcoming you to Edinburgh in 2019!

 The Executive Committee of the British Society for Eighteenth-Century Studies.